 How to Expire a Post

-Edgar is designed to recycle your content on Facebook and LinkedIn** so that more and more of your audience sees it, driving more traffic to your site.
+Edgar is designed to recycle your content** so that more and more of your audience sees it, driving more traffic to your site.
 We do not recommend setting all of your content to expire.
 Evergreen posts should not have an expiration date.

 Posts with an expiration date will be available for posting by the Queue until that date has passed.
 Once content has expired, it will no longer be published and it will be grayed out in the Library.

-To reactivate an expired post, edit the post and remove the expiration date.**
+To reactivate an expired post, edit the post to change or remove the expiration date.**

 **My post says it's only expired for Twitter.
 What does that mean?